liqunhit/NeuralClassifier/README.md

 ***Detail configurations and explanations see [Configuration](readme/Configuration.md).***

+The training info will be outputted in standard output and log.logger\_file.

 ### Evaluation
     python eval.py conf/train.json

 * if is\_flat = false, hierarchical evaluation will be outputed.
 * eval.model\_dir is the model to evaluate.
+* conf.data.test\_json\_files is the input text file to evaluate.

+The evaluation info will be outputed in eval.dir.

 ## Input Data Format